AakritiSingh05/Ba-Effe/CONTRIBUTING.md

-# Contributing to DhamaalEffeKa
+# Contributing to Ba-Effe

-Thank you for your interest in contributing to DhamaalEffeKa!
+Thank you for your interest in contributing to Ba-Effe!
 This repository is part of **OpenCode '25**, a month-long open-source program by GeekHaven.
 This repository contains all the visual creatives for **Effervescence**, the cultural fest of IIIT Allahabad.

 **Mentor:** Pratik Rakhecha